shaikhmaaz136/FetchMatchAI/README.md

 # FetchMatchAI Prompt_Engineering Demo

-This repository contains detailed information on the FetMatchAI Streamlit Web App built to:
+This repository contains detailed information on the FetchMatchAI Streamlit Web App built to:
 - Use any keyword to search for relevant offers
 - Ask any question to the app based on the Fetch Offer data

-## Instructions and Set of Responsibilties
+## Instructions and Set of Responsibilities